 - You can issue the writ of mandamus against any judicial, quasi-judicial and administrative authority.
 Whereas you can issue a writ of prohibition only against judicial or quasi-judicial authority and not against the administrative authorities.

-Writ of Certiorari
+4. Writ of Certiorari

+In the literal sense, the word certiorari means, ‘to be certified’.
+One can issue the writ of certiorari by the Apex court for transfer of the matter to it or any superior authority for proper consideration.
 You can issue the writ of certiorari against the inferior court or tribunal. (eg: a high court writ petition can be issued against lower district courts)

 In simple terms, one can issue the writ of certiorari when the subordinate courts or the quasi-judicial bodies act in:

-- the absence of their jurisdiction, or
+- The absence of their jurisdiction, or

-- exceeds their jurisdiction, or
+- Exceeds their jurisdiction or

-- fails to make use of their jurisdiction.
+- Fails to make use of their jurisdiction

 In the case of STATE OF UP vs MOHAMMED NOOR (AIR 1958 SC 816), the supreme court stated that one can issue the writ of certiorari.
 To mainly reform the jurisdiction-related mistakes of the inferior court or tribunal.